Chief Akela's Bobcat Ceremony

 "The Cub Scout gives goodwill."
 If you smile at others, they will smile back.
 Your first act as a Bobcat will be to do a good turn.
 Always think about what you can do for others - they don't have to be big things, for little things help, too. ___________________, please light the candle which represents the goodwill that Scouting brings all over the world.

-Now we have lit all the candles, and you probably think you know all there is to being a cub scout.
+Now we have lit all the candles, and you probably think you know all there is to be a cub scout.
 Well, in a way you do and in a way you don't.
 You will learn a great deal more.
 Remember that sometimes we are weak and falter. (snuff out a candle) If we falter once, the light on the path is still bright.
 But if you are weak and falter many times, see how the light dims into darkness (snuff out several candles).
 But if you are true to yourself, the light of Akela is always near, and if you do your best the light of Akela will help you find your way along the path as you follow the Arrow of Light in scouting. (relight candles)

 Now you will demonstrate the other signs of Cub Scouting.
 Webelos Scout, do these candidates know the Cub Scout Motto?